 A small study revealed that herbal syrup containing marshmallow root, thyme, and ivy effectively relieves coughs resulting from the common cold and respiratory tract infection.

 Marshmallow root is also available as a dried herb or a bagged tea.

 Method: You can take marshmallow root as a tea or in capsule form.
 It will soothe your cough and sore throat.

 Thyme has a long history both in culinary and medicinal uses.
 It is prevalent as a natural home remedy for cough, cold, sore throat, bronchitis, and digestive issues.

 Method: You can take cough syrup containing thyme herb or use thyme herb in a tea.
-Add two teaspoons of dried thyme in a cup of hot water.
+Add two teaspoons of dried thyme to a cup of hot water.
 Please wait for 10 minutes and then strain it.

 Pineapples contain an enzyme called Bromelain that has anti-inflammatory properties and mucolytic properties.

-The presence of Bromelain can help in the break down of mucus and remove it from your body.
+The presence of Bromelain can help in the breakdown of mucus and remove it from your body.

 Bromelain is also available in the form of supplements that is also effective in relieving cough.

-Some have reported an allergic reaction to Bromelain when you take with medication.
+Some have reported an allergic reaction to Bromelain when you take medication.
 If you are under medication, try to speak with your doctor before taking bromelain supplements.